OWASP Top 10 and Snort Rule Creation

 )

-Usually, you will see this format: with the “Msg” (Message) at the top, which is/should be a small description of the rule and be helpful for those who look at the alerts.
+Usually, you will see this format: with “Msg” (Message) at the top, which is a short description of the rule and is helpful for those who look at the alerts.

 After the msg comes to the real rule options, which are many, I will not go through them all, but in the rules I created for this lab, I will use content, uricontent, http_uri, http_method, pcre, flow, and detection_filter.

-The rule above uses “uricontent” and “content.” it’s a fairly simple rule that looks at the URI and looks to see if “/vulnerability/fi/?page=” is present in the URI.
+The rule above uses “uricontent” and “content.”
+It’s a fairly simple rule that checks whether “/vulnerability/fi/?page=” is present in the URI.
 It will also look to see if “../” is inside the content of that packet.

 After that comes the SID and Rev. The SID is the unique number for the Snort rule, and the Rev is the revision number.
 These two should be used together when creating Snort rules.